dcodeIO/esm2umd/README.md

 -----

 ```
-npx esm2umd ModuleName esmFile.js > umdFile.js
+npx esm2umd MyModule esmFile.js > umdFile.js
 ```

-`ModuleName` is used as the name of the vanilla JS global.
+`MyModule` is used as the name of the vanilla JS global.

 If the module has a `default` export, it becomes the value obtained when `require`d.

 API
 ---